LLNL/Curvallis/README.md

    - **--numpoints _int_ (Default: 5)**

    Specify the number of points to use to find averages for tri-local smoothing.
+This number must be odd, not even.
 Press "_shift_ Z" while running the program to smooth the data.

    - **--repeat _int_ (Default: 10)**